honojs/website/helpers/streaming.md

 })
 ```

-stream will be automatically closed after the callbacks are executed.
+The stream will be automatically closed after the callbacks are executed.

 ::: warning